 9/11 Memorial in Shanksville

 The horrific events of September 11, 2001 put the rural community of Shanksville, Pennsylvania on the map and in the history books.
 Resident Donna Glessner felt her home shake from the impact of Flight 93 hitting the ground in a nearby field after passengers gave their lives to save others in the path of the hijacked plane.
-When she realized thousands of people would visit the area, she organized her United Methodist church members and other volunteers to give tours and honor these heroes.
+When she realized thousands of people would visit the area, she organized her fellow United Methodist church members and other volunteers to give tours and honor these heroes.
+This UMTV encore from 2011 shares the story of this important site.

 (Locator: Shanksville, Pennsylvania)